WeaponMechanics/MechanicsMain/WeaponMechanics/src/wiki/Explosion.md

   * `Dropped_Projectile`:
     * This is the projectile which is dropped from the air.
-    * If you do not use this feature, the projectile defaults to the weapon's projectile.
+    * If you delete this line, the projectile defaults to the weapon's projectile.
     * I strongly recommend using this feature.
       * This is because you want a flare to look 1 way, and a missile/bomb to look another
       * You may also want to change how the missile moves compared to the flare